Are you looking to invest in your home? Our home improvement experts share remodeling projects that will increase your home's value.

 Add a Porch

-The most affordable option is vinyl siding.
-Once a bland material that paled in comparison to real wood, it's now available in a wide variety of colors and styles, including scalloped and square-cut shingles.
+The most affordable siding option is vinyl.
+Once a bland material that paled in comparison to real wood, vinyl is now available in a wide variety of colors and styles, including scalloped and square-cut shingles.
 If your vinyl siding is in good condition but looks worn or faded, consider sprucing it up with a product that cleans and restores its original color and sheen.

 Quality landscaping enhances the style of your home and makes the exterior more attractive.
 "Cut back overgrown bushes, and fill in those bare spots," says Stacey Moncrieff, editor in chief of Realtor magazine.
 "A neat, well-maintained landscape instantly increases your home's curb appeal and suggests that your interiors are equally well-maintained."